rvolykh/vui/sandbox/README.md

     echo "OIDC Credentials"
     echo " - Username: vui"
     echo " - Password: vui"

-    # 8. Run VUI with all environment variables set
-    ./vui
 ```

+The target is integrated with the Makefile in repo root - `make sbx-run`,
+which will eval all generated env variables and run VUI.

 ### Environment Setup Breakdown